What is Methadone?

 Are there other forms of treatment?

-There are other forms of treatment for opiate addiction such as suboxone sublingual strips, and in-patient or out-patient abstinence detox programs.
+There are other forms of treatment for opiate addiction such as suboxone, vivitrol, and in-patient or out-patient abstinence detox programs.
 We are able to assess in house and refer you to these other forms of treatment are not currently available at NWATC.
 See our referral page for more information on these options.

 Once I start treatment, what is required of me?

 Follow the clinic rules and regulations in your patient handbook, come daily to dose, provide two random drug screens a month, meet with your counselor on a schedule basis, and come to new client orientation group, then one group a month.